Nepal Information in Brief

 The Ministry of Foreign Affairs is responsible for formulating and implementing Nepal’s foreign policy.
-Strengthening Nepal’s bilateral, regional and multilateral relations, projecting and promoting Nepal’s image in international arena, promoting Nepal’s development diplomacy, protecting the rights and interests of Nepalis living abroad are the key tasks of the Ministry.
+Strengthening Nepal’s bilateral, regional and multilateral relations, projecting and promoting Nepal’s image in the international arena, promoting Nepal’s development diplomacy, protecting the rights and interests of Nepalese living abroad are the key tasks of the Ministry.
 It also provides passport and consular services and handles protocol matters.
-In fulfilling its responsibilities, the Ministry coordinates with all relevant government agencies, Nepali missions abroad as well as diplomatic missions and international organisations accredited to Nepal.
-It also consults private sector and non-governmental organisations on policy as well as implementation related matters within its jurisdiction.
+In fulfilling its responsibilities, the Ministry coordinates with all relevant government agencies, Nepali missions abroad as well as diplomatic missions and international organizations accredited to Nepal.
+It also consults private sector and non-governmental organizations on policy as well as implementation related matters within its jurisdiction.

-Currently, there are 39 Nepali diplomatic missions abroad – 30 Embassies, 3 Permanent Missions and 6 Consulates General.
+Currently, there are 39 Nepali diplomatic missions abroad- 30 Embassies, 3 Permanent Missions and 7 Consulate General’s’ mission.

-In Nepal there 26 diplomatic residential missions located.
-There are UN and its specialized agencies.
-There 38 Honorary Consul Generals of various countries in Nepal.
+In Nepal there are 27 diplomatic residential missions including Delegation of the European Union to Nepal located.
+There are also the United Nations Organization’s office, its specialized agencies and SAARC Secretariat.
+There 51 Honorary Consul Generals of various countries in Nepal.

 Tips To Remember

 One of the unusual facts about Nepal is that public kissing is taken as vulgar and not accepted by the society.
-As Nepali society does not have open culture like of Western countries, kissing in public places in Nepal does not encourage.
+As Nepali society does not have the open culture like of Western countries, kissing in public places in Nepal is not encouraged.

 Facts about Nepal